2020 League Charter

 · A teams’ starting roster are all players who were on their 53-man roster or IR list from the prior season.
 If a player who was on the IR list last season is still un-rated, he may be placed on the IR list for the current season.

 As further clarification, players placed on IR must be non-rated players and cannot be traded.
 However, non-rated players as part of an existing team’s 53-player roster are eligible for trades.
-2011 expansion teams have a 56-player roster limitation and are not allowed to place players on an injured reserve list.

 Special Teams – Coverage Teams